-A request by any certificated employee for release from his/her contract will not be granted unless one (or more) of the following conditions are met:
+Request by any certificated employee for release from his/her contract will be granted if the request is made by April 30th and all current contract obligations are met.

+Requests made after April 30th will be granted if one or more of the following conditions are met:

-- 1. the request is made by April 30th and all current contract obligations are met; - 2. a suitable and qualified replacement has been employed to fill the position; and - 3. the conditions of the resignation are in the best interest of ESU 13.
+- a.
+A suitable and qualified replacement has been employed to fill the position. - b.
+The conditions of the resignation are in the best interest of ESU #13.